Unknown Mortal Orchestra: II

 In September 2012, Unknown Mortal Orchestra announced that they had signed to Jagjaguwar and were working on their second full-length album.
 Unknown Mortal Orchestra's second album, II, was released on 5 February 2013.
 The first single from the album, entitled "Swim and Sleep (Like a Shark)", was first available as a 7" on their tour with Grizzly Bear.

-II has received widespread critical acclaim.
+II has received critical acclaim.
 In November 2013 it won Best Alternative Album at the New Zealand Music Awards.
 II was nominated for the Taite Music Prize 2014, an annual music prize awarded for the best album from New Zealand.
 Clash Music gave the album a 9 out of 10, saying "from opener 'From The Sun', which recalls George Harrison-psychedelia, to the tender Family Stone shuffle of the closing of 'Secret Xtians', 'II' displays both a glowing warmth in its production and a deft use of space that illuminate Nielson's superbly crafted compositions."
 Paste magazine called the album "a modern, beat-heavy take on '60s psych, with plenty of hooks and fuzz to get you hooked and feeling fuzzy."
 NME praised Ruban's ability to turn his songs into "works of warm, fuzzy beauty."

-During the winter of 2012, Unknown Mortal Orchestra capitalized on the success of II and embarked on a world tour.
+In late 2012, Unknown Mortal Orchestra capitalized on the success of II and embarked on a world tour.
 The tour started off with shows in Australia, and hometown shows in New Zealand, followed by several stops in Europe.
-The band then toured extensively throughout North America with opener Foxygen.
+The band toured extensively throughout North America with opener Foxygen.
 In March 2013, Unknown Mortal Orchestra was named one of Fuse TV's 30 must-see artists at SXSW.
-Unknown Mortal Orchestra consistently sold out shows in both the UK/Europe and in North America, and as a result of their success on the road they announced in early April that they would extend their tour through the end of 2013.
+Unknown Mortal Orchestra consistently sold-out shows in both Europe and in North America, and as a result of their success on the road they announced in early April that they would extend their tour through the end of 2013.
 That summer the band performed at a number of major European festivals, including Roskilde Festival, Pukkelpop and Lowlands.

 On 25 February 2013, Unknown Mortal Orchestra made their American television debut, performing "So Good At Being in Trouble" on Late Night with Jimmy Fallon.

 On 29 October 2013, the band released an EP titled Blue Record.
 It included three acoustic versions of songs taken from their previous album.